29asangoi/Anish_BlueStampPortfolio/index.md

         const int lineTrack = 2;
       </td>
       <td>
-        This is the very beginning of the code where all pins are defined.<br>
+        These lines define constants that map Arduino digital pins to motor and sensor connections.<br>
-        The first four lines connect Arduino pins to the H-Bridge motor driver.<br>
+        The first four lines are outputs to the H-Bridge motor driver.<br>
-        The last line assigns pin 2 for the line tracking sensor input.
+        The last line assigns pin 2 to the line tracking sensor input.
       </td>
     </tr>

     <tr>
       <td>
         void setup() {<br>
         &nbsp;&nbsp;Serial.begin(9600);
       </td>
       <td>
-        The <code>setup()</code> function runs once to initialize the system.<br>
+        The <code>setup()</code> function runs once at the start.<br>
-        <code>Serial.begin(9600)</code> sets up communication between the Arduino and your computer at 9600 baud rate.
+        <code>Serial.begin(9600)</code> enables serial communication for debugging at 9600 baud.
       </td>
     </tr>

     <tr>
       <td>
-        //motor<br>
         pinMode(A_1B, OUTPUT);<br>
         pinMode(A_1A, OUTPUT);<br>
         pinMode(B_1B, OUTPUT);<br>
         pinMode(B_1A, OUTPUT);<br>
-        //line track<br>
         pinMode(lineTrack, INPUT);
       </td>
       <td>
-        Sets motor pins as OUTPUT so they can send signals to the motors.<br>
+        These lines define each pin’s mode:<br>
+        Motor control pins are set as <code>OUTPUT</code> to send signals.<br>
-        Sets the line tracking sensor pin as INPUT to receive data from the sensor.
+        The line sensor pin is set as <code>INPUT</code> to receive data.
       </td>
     </tr>